CSI BASICS Secretary

 How long have you been responding as a volunteer for?

 I’ve been with CSI BASICS since 2012 helping to deliver their education courses.
-I’ve recently resigned from one of the busiest Mountain Rescue teams in the country after volunteering for the past 17 years.
+I’ve recently retired from one of the busiest Mountain Rescue teams in the country after volunteering for the past 17 years.

 What motivates you to volunteer?